 Cons

 Luxury vinyl flooring is popular with many home owners because it ticks several boxes, namely being easy to keep clean, water resistant and affordable.
-As technology has improved we now have styles that look very realistic with very natural looking effects, including marble and wood vinyl flooring.
+As technology has improved we now have styles that look very realistic with natural-looking effects, including marble and wood vinyl flooring.

 Pros